 (R. Buckminster Fuller)

-An adequate learn/work environment has two sides.
-One side is about achieving an optimum between educational effectiveness and cost efficiency.
+The learn/work environment is like a two-edged sword.
+One side is about achieving an optimum between the polarities of educational Effectiveness and cost-Efficiency.
 How close is the performance of the learn/work environment to the requirements of education, versus how much money is available to achieve this result and when and for how long should the result be delivered?

-The other side concerns the tension between (risk) manageability (being in control) and engagement (satisfaction with the learn/work environment) of the users.
+The other side concerns the tension between the polarities Evidence of (risk) manageability (being in control) and Engagement/notion of belonging (satisfaction with the learn/work environment) of the users.
 What level of control is needed, what can go wrong?
 How can it be prevented or mitigated to ensure the desired satisfaction and involvement of users?
-The two sides are perpendicular axises.

 Polarity allows movement to take place, attraction and repulsion that sparks evolution.
-A learn/work environment is a profit-center and enabler, not just a cost-center.
+A learn/work environment is a value centre and enabler, not just a cost centre.
 The whole is more than the sum of its parts.
 The environment impacts the human psyche, making workplaces also a state of mind.

-“A holistic approach of the physical, digital and social environment is a ‘powerhouse’, you can literally transform your organization with an integrated learn/work environment.”
+“A holistic approach of the physical, digital and social environment is a ‘powerhouse’, you can literally transform your organisation with an integrated learn/work environment.”
 (René Stevens)

-Understanding the complex interrelationship in the eco-system of the learn/work environment supports better decision making.
+Understanding the complex interrelationship in the ecosystem of the learn/work environment supports better decision-making.
 Not only measurement information is required but you need also values to determine what an adequate and desirable learn/work environment is for your specific national and local context.
 The users’ engagement and supporting their effectiveness is the primary focus and have to be balanced with the efficiency of the workplace in an evidence-based manner.

-Be aware that Engagement, Effectiveness, Efficiency and Evidence are not ends in themselves but means to an end.
+Be also aware that Engagement, Effectiveness, Efficiency and Evidence are not ends in themselves but means to an end.
 Pay attention to what is important, not just what is quantifiable.
-Go for the good of the whole in the long term because focus on short term performance alone comes at a price.
+Go for the good of the whole in the long term because focusing on short-term performance alone comes at a price.

-Are you an end user in the role of tenant or owner-user, below you find a selection of our service with which we can unburden you.
+Are you an end-user in the role of tenant or owner-user, below you find a selection of our services with which we can unburden you.
 As a strategic consultant or as an interim manager.
 All are rooted within your specific context.
 We are intrigued by the question of how to create places that work instead of workplaces.

-We turn learn/work environment into an evidence-based business asset in which not only Finance and Operations, the task side, play a role, but also Sales & Marketing and Human Resources, the human side.
+We turn the learn/work environment into an evidence-based business asset in which Finance and Operations, the task side, play a role, and Sales & Marketing and Human Resources, the human side.
 Both sides are integrally involved in our advice.
 Tailor-made, in line with your specific issue as the client.
 Within the internal organisational context of culture and shared values as well as the external context of regulations and common practice.
 Using a common language between the demand and supply sides.

 An analytical and logical left-brain approach should be balanced with an integrated intuitive right-brain approach.
 (René Stevens)